-- 1. Submit the application online at http://louisville.edu/admissions/apply and pay a \$40.00 application fee (payable by credit card or electronic check). - 2.
-Request that the registrar of each institution previously attended forward to the University an official transcript of all work completed or in progress.
+- Submit the application online at louisville.edu/admissions/apply and pay a \$40.00 application fee (payable by credit card or electronic check). - Request that the registrar of each institution previously attended forward to the University an official transcript of all work completed or in progress.
 Failure to declare previous attendance at another institution may result in disciplinary action. - 3.
 Students transferring with fewer than 24 transferable semester hours are required to take the ACT or SAT test if they have not done so previously, and submit a high school transcript.
-Students with fewer than 24 transferable semester hours must meet the admissions requirements for both new freshmen and transfer students. - 4.
-All incoming transfer students who have not completed an undergraduate degree are required to go through the online transfer orientation that can be found under "my organizations" in BlackBoard.
+Students with fewer than 24 transferable semester hours must meet the admissions requirements for both new freshmen and transfer students.